 By the time the Earth's rotation allows us to see the predawn September sky, Achernar (the 'mouth' of the celestial river Eridanus) is much higher in the south, with Fomalhaut (in the Southern Fish) low in the SW.
 Achernar is spinning so fast that its equatorial diameter is about 11.8 times that of the sun, while its polar diameter is only 7.6 times solar.
 Partly due to its very fast spin, Achernar is losing mass thousands of times as fast as our own sun, and is thousands of times as bright.
-According to ancient South African starlore, if the Senakane (the little horn) (Achernar) rises in the East very bright and giving off little lightnings, and the bullrushes are still in flower, men fear an early frost.
-The shield of the little horn is the Small Magellanic Cloud, known as mo'hora le tlala, 'plenty and famine'.
-If dry dusty air made it appear dim, famine was to be expected.

-High in the southeastern sky is Canopus, second brightest star in our skies and the brightest star in the ancient constellation of Argo, the great ship.
-High in the east is Sirius, brightest star in the sky as seen from Earth.
+High in the southeastern sky is Canopus, second brightest star in our night skies and the brightest star in the ancient constellation of Argo, the great ship.
+High in the east is Sirius, brightest star in the night sky as seen from Earth.
 If Canopus were at the same distance as Sirius, however, it would shine about 400 times brighter.
 Sirius is the brightest star in Orion's Large Dog, and the stars of Orion, including bright Rigel and Betelgeuse, are high in the NE before dawn this month.
 Charging Orion is Taurus the Bull, with Aldebaran serving as an inflamed orange eye.
 No wonder Orion has his hide shield raised in front of him.
 Behind Orion, his Small Dog (with the bright star Procyon) is prudently staying on the safer side of the contest, while totally indifferent to all this drama, Auriga the Charioteer (with the bright star Capella) drives by low in the north.

-Sivuyile Manxoyi Sivuyile@saao.ac.za
+Sivuyile Manxoyi Sivuyile@saao.ac.za Twitter : @rassivuyile